Nick Jonas Joins Kelly Clarkson, Pitbull In ‘UglyDolls’ Movie

 — Nick Jonas (@nickjonas) August 29, 2018

 UglyDolls is slated to hit theaters on May 10, 2019.
-The creatures will be everywhere you turn soon after, with toy company Hasbro serving as a global master licensee, and Atlantic Records releasing the movie’s soundtrack.
+The creatures will be everywhere you turn soon after, with toy company Hasbro serving as a global master licensee and Atlantic Records releasing the movie’s soundtrack.
 Additionally, there will be a 26-episode animated television series for kids, from STX Entertainment, that will air on Hulu.